 - Take subway line 2 to Dangsan Station (Exit 4) [includes a 10 minute walk]

 |Guard Tower along the DMZ (Flickr / Ben Kucinski)|

 Is ghost busting in Singapore not thrilling enough for your brave soul?
-If being surrounded by tank traps, land mines, electrical fences, at the world’s most heavily guarded border sounds appealing, the Korean Demilitarised Zone (DMZ) is just the place for you.
+If being surrounded by tank traps, land mines, electrical fences, at the world’s most heavily guarded border sounds appealing, the Korean Demilitarized Zone (DMZ) is just the place for you.
 One of the most intimidating and tense places in the world, DMZ slashes across the Korean Peninsula, separating North and South Korea.

-Although a restricted area, DMZ is opened to tourists via day tours organised by selected travel agencies, however, documents are required for identity checks and photography is only allowed at certain locations.
+Although a restricted area, DMZ is opened to tourists via day tours organized by selected travel agencies, however, documents are required for identity checks and photography is only allowed at certain locations.
 It’s important for you to follow the regulations or you may risk legislation.

 It may be intimidating to be in a place with extreme security measures, but DMZ will definitely be an experience of the lifetime.
 Other than learning more about Korea’s rich history, you earned boasting rights about peeking into the secluded nation in the world, North Korea.

 8. Live Like A Local And Dine At A Pojangmacha (Roadside Tent)

 |Pojangmacha (Flickr / mhagemann)|